blog-image

 • Reported health problem: Whether an individual reported feeling sick in the past 30 days.

-• Health care utilization: Whether the individual received care from a healthcare provider to solve the health problem.
+• Health care utilization: Whether the individual received care from a healthcare provider to address the health problem.

 • Preventive care utilization: Whether an individual received preventive care (e.g. vaccination, screening, or health education participation) in the past 30 days.